Client

 • port: The local port to tunnel

-• type: The tunnel type (http, tcp, or websocket)
+• type: The tunnel type (http or tcp)

 Example Configurations